 Doing your own renovations can be a fun, character building experience for a home owner, especially a new one.
 You don't have to be a deck builder to accomplish many of the simpler renovations.
 You just need to have the right tools for the job and be willing to work hard.
 What are the right tools for the job?
 Are the tools required to install a wooden railing, such as one of these, different that what you'd need to install a glass railing or patio doors.

 We can't give you a complete list of everything you'll need to do any renovation, but we can supply you with a list of some of the more versatile home reno tools that will serve you for many projects.
-Arc Electric contractors ask home owners to call on the professionals, like them, to use the tools needed when dealing with electrical components within their home.
+Power Foundations, see website, ask home owners to call on the professionals, like them, to use the tools needed when dealing with structural components within their home.

 You don't see many developers of real estate knocking together a whole house with hammers and hand saws, but hand tools are perfect for small projects in the home, especially if you're new to the home reno scene.
 Keep on hand old staples like a hammer, a hand saw, a level, a measuring tape, a set of screwdrivers (Phillips, Square, and Flathead, in small and large sizes) or a multi-head screwdriver, sandpaper, an adjustable wrench, Allen keys, some clamps, a crowbar, pliers, and a garden tools like a shovel and shears.

 What kinds of renovations can you do with these tools?
 Almost anything.
 The garden tools will help do landscaping projects as well as anything that needs a foundation dug.
 Hammers, screwdrivers and measuring tools will help you put together any furniture, shelving units, windows, or entry ways.
 The crowbar is useful in taking down walls.
 Wrenches will help with simple plumbing jobs.